serverlessworkflow/specification/specification/README.md

 </tr>
 </table>

-Implementers should decide how to handle data-base transitions which return false (do not proceed).
+Implementers should decide how to handle data-based transitions that return false (do not proceed).
 The default should be that if this happens workflow execution should halt and a detailed message on why the transition failed should be provided.